sn1572/auth-file-server/README.md

 Clone to your RPi (or similar environment).
 Then:

-1. Create the databse and server root directory
+1. Create the database and server root directory

         ./db_manager.py --init